reistiago/currencyfair/README.md

 Then there is a verticle for each "feature", being pushing directly to the FE, or calculating which trading pairs are most traded.
 Adding new features would be a question of adding new Verticles that would handle that specific feature.

-Given the code simplicity there is no dependency injection mechanism put in place, if the code continues evolve and become more complex [Guice](https://github.com/google/guice)could be added to manage DI.
+Given the code simplicity there is no dependency injection mechanism put in place, if the code continues evolve and become more complex [Guice](https://github.com/google/guice) could be added to manage DI.

 ## Details